-Venlafaxine is used to treat and prevent depression, and sometimes other conditions.
+Venlafaxine is used to treat depression, and sometimes other conditions.

-Take venlafaxine regularly as directed with a glass of water.
-Swallow the tablets or capsules whole.
+Take venlafaxine regularly as directed.
+Swallow the capsules whole with a glass of water.
+You can take it with or without food.

 Some medicines available without a prescription may react with venlafaxine including: